HONORING THE PAST, FACING THE FUTURE

 The Rev. Gage Church was born and reared in Fremont, Nebraska, the second of three children to his parents, Mark and Donna Church.

 Gage attended Drake University in Des Moines, Iowa, and graduated with a bachelor of arts degree in journalism and mass communication.

 He worked for more than 20 years as an editor and manager at newspapers, including The New York Times, USA Today and the St. Petersburg Times.
 He finished his journalism career in 2006 as the deputy managing editor of the Des Moines Register.

 Gage met his husband, Tim Sharp, while they worked at the St. Petersburg Times in Florida.
-They have been together for 25 years and were married in Ogden, Utah, in 2013.
-Tim is a freelance journalist and an LGBT rights activist.
+They have been together for 28 years and were married in Ogden, Utah, in 2013.
+Tim is a retired journalist.